abhi1092/Deep-Learning-Vault/README.md

 # Deep-Learning-Vault
-A collection of videos, blogs, slides and research paper of deep learning and AGI
+A collection of videos, blogs, slides and research paper related deep learning and AGI